Pier Village: Features

 Pier Village consists of 536 rental residences sitting atop more than 100000 sqft of retail space.
-A public grassy area called Festival Plaza is the site of regular events, including concerts, arts & crafts fairs, outdoor movies and holiday events.
+A public grassy area called Festival Plaza is the site of regular events, including concerts, arts & crafts fairs, outdoor movies, and holiday events.

-The tenants are mostly local businesses, most from Monmouth County, but there are national brands, such as Rocky Mountain Chocolate Factory, and Gold's Gym.
+The tenants are mostly local businesses, most from Monmouth County, but there are national brands, such as Rocky Mountain Chocolate, and Gold's Gym.

-There are three restaurants situated on the boardwalk facing the ocean: Avenue, Sirena and McLoones.
+There are three restaurants situated on the boardwalk facing the ocean: Avenue, Sirena, and McLoone's.
 Of these, only McLoone's Pier House is free-standing.
 McLoone's was the only building built from the ground up by the restaurateur and was open a year in advance of the rest of the commercial properties within the Village.
 The developers David Barry and Michael Barry, along with partners, opened up a members-only beach club called Le Club.
 Designed by London-based architect David Collins, who also designed London’s Nobu Berkeley Street restaurant and the famed Blue Bar, Le Club is a 25000 sqft resort featuring a modern tri-level building with a rooftop pool and sun deck offering views of the ocean and a private beach area with palm trees and cabanas.
-Travel & Leisure Magazine named it one of “20 Great American Beaches" in its July, 2007 issue, and New York Magazine profiled it in its annual Summer issue.
+Travel & Leisure Magazine named it one of “20 Great American Beaches" in its July 2007 issue, and New York Magazine profiled it in its annual summer issue.